henriquetft/ufa/README.md

 # UFA (User File Attributes)

-UFA allows the user to set attributes on his files, including tags and mount a tag-based filesystem (fuse).
+UFA allows the user to set key-values attributes on files, set tags and also mount a tag-based filesystem (fuse).

 (Development in Progress)